deanoko/cse15l-lab-reports/lab-report.md

 ![Image](cdargument.png)

 *Example 3: Using cd with a File Path
-Command: cd /path/to/file.txt
+Command: cd en-us.txt
-Working Directory: Your current directory
+Working Directory: /home/lecture1/messages
-Output: Error: Not a directory
+Output: file can not be working directory.

 ![Image](cdwithfile.png)

-Horizontal rule:

 ---